ros2/design/articles/actions.md

 Like topics and services, an action server has a name and a type.
 There is only one server per name.

-It is responsible for
+It is responsible for:

-* advertising the action to other ROS entities
+- advertising the action to other ROS entities
-* accepting or rejecting requests from one or more action clients
+- accepting or rejecting goals from one or more action clients
-* executing the action when a request is received and accepted
+- executing the action when a goal is received and accepted
-* optionally providing feedback about the progress of all executing actions
+- optionally providing feedback about the progress of all executing actions
-* optionally handling requests to cancel an action
+- optionally handling requests to cancel one or more actions
-* sending the result of the action, including whether it succeed, failed, or was cancelled, to the client when the action completes
+- sending the result of an action, including whether it succeed, failed, or was canceled, to the client when the action completes

 ### Action Client

-An action client requests an action to be performed and monitors its progress.
+An action client sends a goal (an action to be performed) and monitors its progress.
-There may be multiple clients per server; however, it is up to the server to decide how requests from multiple clients will be handled.
+There may be multiple clients per server; however, it is up to the server to decide how goals from multiple clients will be handled.

-It is responsible for
+It is responsible for:

-* making a request to the action server
+- sending a goal to the action server
-* optionally monitoring the feedback from the action server
+- optionally monitoring the feedback for a goal from the action server
+- optionally monitoring the status for a goal from the action server
-* optionally requesting that the action server cancel the action execution
+- optionally requesting that the action server cancel an active goal
-* optionally checking the result of the action received from the action server
+- optionally checking the result for a goal received from the action server

 ## Differences between ROS 1 and ROS 2 actions

 ### First Class Support

-In ROS 1, actions are implemented as a separate library `actionlib` which is built on top of the client libraries.
+In ROS 1, actions are implemented as a separate library, [actionlib](http://wiki.ros.org/actionlib) that is built on top of the client libraries.
-This was done to avoid increasing the work required to create a client library in a new language, but actions turned out to be very important to packages like the navigation stack<sup>[1](#separatelib)</sup>.
+This was done to avoid increasing the work required to create a client library in a new language, but actions turned out to be very important to packages like the [Navigation Stack](http://wiki.ros.org/navigation) and [MoveIt!](https://moveit.ros.org/)<sup>[1](#separatelib)</sup>.

-In ROS 2 actions will be included in the client library implementations.
+In ROS 2, actions will be included in the client library implementations.
-The work of writing a client library in a new language will be reduced by creating a common implmentation in C.
+The work of writing a client library in a new language will be reduced by creating a common implementation in C.

 ### Services used for Actions

-In ROS 1 actions were implemented using a set of topics under a namespace taken from the action name.
+In ROS 1, actions were implemented using a set of topics under a namespace taken from the action name.
-ROS 1 Services were not used because they are inherently synchronous, and actions need to be asynchronous.
+ROS 1 services were not used because they are inherently synchronous and actions need to be asynchronous.
 Actions also needed to send status/feedback and be cancelable.

-In ROS 2 services are asynchronous in the common C implementation, so actions will use a combination of services and topics.
+In ROS 2, services are asynchronous in the common C implementation, so actions will use a combination of services and topics.

 ### Goal Identifiers

-In ROS 1, Action clients are responsible for creating a goal ID when submitting a goal.
+In ROS 1, an action client can create a goal ID when submitting a goal.
+This potentially leads to scenarios where mutliple clients independently generate the same goal ID.
+If an empty goal ID is sent, the action server will create one instead, which is not very useful since the client has no way to know the goal ID.

-In ROS 2 the action server will be responsible for generating the goal ID and notifying the client.
+In ROS 2, action clients will be the sole entities responsible for generating the goal ID.

-The server is better equiped to generate a unique goal id than the client because there may be multiple clients who could independently generate the same goal id.
-Another reason is to avoid a race condition between goal creation and cancellation that exists in ROS 1.
-In ROS 1 if a client submits a goal and immediatly tries to cancel it then the cancelation may or may not happen.
-If the cancelation is processed before the goal submission then `actionlib` will ignore the cancellation request without notifying the user's code.
+This way clients always know the goal ID for an action.
+Futhermore, a UUID will be used for each goal to mitigate the issue of goal ID collision across multiple clients.

 ### Namespacing of Generated Messages and Services